 These policies are treated as financial assets at fair value through profit and loss and are non-interest bearing.
-Compassion is only entitled to receive the investment once the insured passes and the life assurance policy is actioned.

-Changes in fair values of financial assets at fair value through profit and loss are recorded in other income or other expense in the statement of comprehensive income.
+Changes in fair values of financial assets at fair value through profit and loss are recorded in other income or other expense in the statement of profit or loss and other comprehensive income.